Anita shares her feelings on the loss of her IVF baby after years of hoping and planning.

 I didn’t know how I was meant to feel after the 10th February 2017.
 Have I been a mother?
 Do I have a right to grieve for a child I didn’t hold in my arms?
 And what about the other parents in the world, even that day, who lost a child they were able to see, kiss, hold, feed.
 And those whose scans showed more than what my 13 weeks did?
 Can I rightfully cry for my loss when theirs seem so much more painful?

-In 2001 I was pregnant with twins.
+In 2001 I had been pregnant with twins.
 I made a strangely easy decision not to go through with this.
 I often think of them though and wonder how my life would be today with two 16-year-old children.

 In July 2011 I married Adrian.
 In December 2011 I miscarried.
 I didn’t know I was pregnant at the time.
 It was an unexpected but planned pregnancy as I was not on birth control.

 And now this.
 It’s as if my body decided that it didn’t want to get pregnant naturally.
 We tried and tried.
 The injections sent me more loopy than I already am.
 My mood swings were unbearable for my husband.
 The hormones were driving me mad.
 But it was so bloody worth it.
-That feeling when I wee’d on the stick is one I cannot even imagine putting in to words.
+That feeling when I did that wee on the stick is one I cannot even imagine putting into words.
 Elation, relief, joy are three words which come a bit close.

 I spent the next 7 weeks planning for August 23rd when my baby was going to make his appearance.
 I am convinced he was a boy.
 His grandparents were already planning on who would babysit and when.
 My mother in law almost bought a Victorian rocking cot.
 I almost went to the Mothercare closing-down sale to buy everything he would need.
 We had quotes done to have a nursery made to house all those items.
 So many dreams, so much planning, so much anticipation and an itch I couldn’t wait to scratch: to hold this dream in my own hands.
 My miracle.